Exhibitor Rules & Regulations

 Carpet/Flooring

-WEF requires all exhibitors to provide flooring for their booth, except for exhibitors in the Innovation Showcase and Discovery Zone.
+WEF requires all exhibitors to provide flooring for their booth, with the exception for exhibitors in the Innovation Showcase and Discovery Zone.

 Return to Top | Return to Exhibiting Information Home